$0 Northwest Territories Homeschool Quick-Start Checklist

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

 CSFD serves French-language education across the NWT.
-If your family is francophone or your child is enrolled in French-language programming, CSFD is your governing authority regardless of where you are located in the territory.
-Home schooling under CSFD follows the same NWT regulations but all documentation, meetings, and communication are in French.
+If your family qualifies for French-language education or your child is enrolled in French-language programming, ask CSFD whether it will supervise your home schooling program.
+Home schooling under CSFD follows the same NWT regulations; confirm with CSFD how documentation, meetings, and communication should be handled in French.

 French-language homeschoolers in the NWT often use Quebec or other Canadian francophone curriculum resources.
 Your principal will need to understand how these resources map to NWT program of studies outcomes — including the NWT curriculum transition from Alberta to BC curriculum, which affects French-language programming on the same timeline as English-language schools.